 Crop rotation is an ideal way to prevent buildup of pathogens in the soil/growing environment that are specific to that type of crop.
 It is also a good way to minimize populations of overwintering crop-specific pests.
 Rotating crop familes is ideal, but rotating crops within families or varieties within a crop can also be helpful.
 Each variety within each crop group responds differently to both disease and pest pressure, so it's important to look for resistance in the varieties you choose when you know you have a specific disease problem on your hands.
 Switching up varieties can also thwart the evolutionary tendency of a pathogen to evolve toward resistance.

-Another effective way to minimize resistance buildup is by alternating the control.
+When rotating crops and varieties is insufficient, however, another way to minimize resistance buildup is by alternating the controls.
 Certain controls can also be combined for better efficacy.
 These methods involve spraying different controls in alternating intervals or combining different controls in the same tank mixture.

 At our Albion research farm, when treating tomatoes for early and late blight prevention, we typically alternate controls by spraying with OxiDate® (a peroxide-based fungicide/bactericide) to first sanitize the crop and then follow up with Nu-Cop DF® (a copper fungicide).